Codecademy Logo

 Node.js Process Object

 A process is the instance of a computer program that is being executed.
 Node has a global process object with useful properties.
-One of these properties is NODE_ENV which can be used in an if/else statement to perform different tasks depending on if the application is in the production or development phase.
+One of these properties is .env, which stores and controls information about the environment.

 }